Jakub – St James’ Church

 Architecture

-A late-Gothic saddle portal set in the southern wall of the nave and a pointed, moulded western portal led to the interior of the church.
-Inside, the nave and presbytery were crowned with a beautiful stellar vault from the 15th century, while the sacristy was covered with a cross-rib vault.
+A late-Gothic, moulded saddle portal led inside the church, embedded in the southern wall of the nave.
+Also a pointed, moulded western portal led into the nave.
+The interior of the nave and the chancel were crowned with a net-stellar vaults at the end of the 15th century, while the sacristy was covered with a groin vault.
+In the nave, the ribs were supported by the half-pillars, in the chancel they were set on the walls and decorated with shields with stonework marks and the founders’ coats of arms.

 bibliography: